-According to several recent surveys from Gallup, a leading research and analytics firm, there are many LGBT health disparities that exist in our country.
-LGBT individuals on average report lower levels of well-being and are also less likely to be insured.
+According to several recent surveys from Gallup, a leading research and analytics firm, there are many LGBTQ+ health disparities that exist in our country.
+LGBTQ+ individuals on average report lower levels of well-being and are also less likely to be insured.

 While there are some silver linings in the results, the overall picture is unfortunately still sobering.
 Let's take a deeper look at what they found.